 - January 07, 2020

 International: CAD $24,270

 A full course load is 5 courses per term.
 Students may elect to take fewer courses each term; however, it will take longer to complete the program.

 Get ready to take on a key role in a law office, a corporate legal department, or the judicial system.
-Legal assistants have superior computer skills, excellent attention to detail and proofreading skills, effective time management, and an understanding of confidentiality.
+Legal assistants have superior computer skills, excellent attention to detail and proofreading skills, effective time management, prioritization, and an understanding of confidentiality.
 Strong verbal and written communication skills are essential in this position.
+The Legal Assistant Capstone course brings theory and practice together in a law office simulation.
 Expected keyboarding speed at the end of this program is 60 words per minute.

 The Legal Assistant Diploma program is also available online.
 This gives you the flexibility to study at home.
 Your online instructor is available to provide support and feedback through email.

 Plan the sequence of your courses!
 These course planners are for prospective students only.
 If you are a current student, please refer to your D2L program page from program planners.

 Work Experience (practicum) offers you the opportunity to use your new skills in the workplace, receive strong mentorship, gain valuable experience, and enjoy networking opportunities.
 Work Experience is offered as an unpaid, non-credit work placement scheduled immediately following the successful completion of all required courses (Calgary placement only).

 Applicants must meet all eligibility criteria and follow the application process to be accepted into Work Experience.
 The application process aligns with the competitive nature of a job search and candidates are responsible for demonstrating a high level of professional and program expectations.
 Not all applicants are guaranteed a Work Experience placement.